vmware-tanzu/community-edition/addons/packages/velero/README.md

 ## Usage Example

-This walkthrough guides you through an example disaster recovery scenario that leverages the Velero extension.
-You must deploy the extension before attempting this walkthrough.
+This walkthrough guides you through an example disaster recovery scenario that leverages the Velero package.
+You must deploy the package before attempting this walkthrough.

 ⚠️ Note: For more advanced use cases and documentation, see the official Velero [documentation](https://velero.io/docs/latest/).